 COVID 19 update

-The Society continues to accept new applications for support from women who meet our general criteria.
-Please email your contact details to firstname.lastname@example.org and we will send you an application form.
+The Society continues to accept applications from women who meet our eligibility criteria.
+If you feel you meet the criteria, please email your contact details to firstname.lastname@example.org and we will send you an application form.

-All assessments of apparitions continued to be done by phone.
-This makes it particularly important that all information requested is provided when applying form and that the form is completed as fully as possible.
+All assessments of applications continue to be done by phone.
+This makes it particularly important that all information requested is provided when applying and that the form is completed as fully as possible.